VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 ### Module.manifest

-*module.manifest* contains various attributes describing the module and its contents which is necessary for the Platform Manager to connect the module to the platform.
-The Platform Manager searches for CustomerReviewModule *module.manifest* file, gets the entry point and connects the module to the platform.
+*module.manifest* contains various attributes describing the module and its contents which is necessary for the Platform to connect the module to the platform.
+The Platform searches for CustomerReviewModule *module.manifest* file, gets the entry point and connects the module to the platform.

 Typical *module.manifest* structure is:

-* Identifier - a new module identifier for Platform Manager, each modules identifier should be unique:
+* Identifier - a new module identifier for Platform, each modules identifier should be unique:

 ```xml
 <id>CustomerReviews.Web</id>
 ```

-* Versioning - actual version of a new module and required Platform Manager version:
+* Versioning - actual version of a new module and required Platform version:

 ```xml
 <version>1.0.0</version>